Connor M. Karen

 loading …

-Connor M. Karen is an attorney licensed in California since November of 2017, and who joined Kirtland & Packard LLP in January of 2018.
-Connor works in a variety of practice areas, having litigated in the context of catastrophic personal injury, employment and educational discrimination (including Title IX), wage-and-hour, land use, fraud, elder abuse, whistleblower and other cases.
+Connor M. Karen is a trial attorney licensed in California since November of 2017, and who joined Kirtland & Packard LLP in January of 2018.
+Connor works in a variety of practice areas, having litigated in the context of catastrophic personal injury, employment and educational discrimination, wage-and-hour, land use, fraud, elder abuse, whistleblower and other cases.

-Connor further focuses the remainder of his practice on select employment discrimination, catastrophic personal injury, wage-and-hour class action, or other public interest cases.
+Connor focuses the majority of his practice on select employment discrimination, catastrophic personal injury, wage-and-hour class action, or other public interest cases.

 Connor’s expertise in legal research and writing, coupled with his conviction and enthusiasm for pursing justice on behalf of civil plaintiffs, results in a creative advocacy style that often lends his clients an edge in contentious cases.

-In 2019, Connor’s work in an employment discrimination case, Louis v.
+In 2019, Mr. Karen’s work in an employment discrimination case, Louis v.
 City of Los Angeles et al., helped result in California’s 26th largest civil rights settlement of the year 2019.

-Outside of the office, Connor enjoys playing tennis, applying obscure music theory to the electric guitar, thinking and talking about politics and other philosophy, and roasting coffee beans.
+Outside of the office, Connor enjoys playing and writing music on guitar and piano, racquet sports like tennis and pickleball, thinking and talking about politics and other philosophy, and roasting coffee beans.

 Education